 April is the month that really starts to excite Seattle-ites, as this is when we have a lot more sunny days.
-You’ll see average temperatures between 45° and 57° F in Seattle in April.
+In April, you’ll see average temperatures between 45° and 57° F in Seattle.

-Visiting in April is also the best time to come if you want to see the Skagit Valley Tulip Festival.
-This is usually when the tulips are most vivid and in bloom during Seattle in spring.
+Visiting in April in Seattle is also the best time to come if you want to see the Skagit Valley Tulip Festival.
+This is usually when the tulips are most vivid and blooming during Seattle in spring.

 Seattle in May

-If you want sun, visiting Seattle in May will give you a higher chance of that.
-We only average 7 days of rain for the month, and the average temperatures are between 50° and 63° F. This is a popular time to visit if you want to get out on the water kayaking or boating.
+If you want sun, visiting Seattle in May will give you a higher chance.
+We only average seven days of rain for the month, and the average temperatures are between 50° and 63° F. This is a popular time to visit if you want to get out on the water kayaking or boating.